smwesten-usgs/swb2/doc/src/raw/0003c10_soil_moisture_retention.md

 In the days following a rainstorm, soil moisture is close to field capacity, and moisture is evaporated from bare soil and transpired by plants at rates close to the maximum rate sustainable given climatic conditions.
 Assuming no further precipitation, in subsequent days the evaporation and transpiration rates decrease as remaining soil-moisture is held more tightly within the soil matrix [@dunne_water_1978].

-One simple way of simulating decreasing rates of soil-moisture evapotranspiration is to assume that the actual evapotranspiration is some function of the potential or reference evapotranspiration and the current soil-moisture amount +@eq:SM_function_AET_to_PET.
+One simple way of simulating decreasing rates of soil-moisture evapotranspiration is to assume that the actual evapotranspiration is some function of the potential or reference evapotranspiration and the current soil-moisture amount @eq:SM_function_AET_to_PET.

 $$AET = PET \cdot f\left( {\frac{\theta }{{{\theta _{fc}}}}} \right)$$ {#eq:SM_function_AET_to_PET}